AnuragTimilsina/TB_diagnosis/README.md

 # Vinidra Diagnosis
 # The vision you deserve
-This is a platform to diagnose TB using CNN model.
+This is a platform to diagnose TB using CNN.

 * This project aims to create a disease diagnosis system by analysing medical images
 * This perticular prototype aims to diagnose Tuberculosis using X-ray images